 The D.Phil. is an advanced research degree for qualified students who are ready to begin thesis work in General Linguistics (including Phonetics but not Applied Linguistics), in Historical and Comparative Philology and Linguistics, or in the linguistics of a specific language.
 Though the degree does not have a coursework requirement, D.Phil. candidates are encouraged to attend lectures and seminars in the Faculty.

-Please note that all of our graduate courses (M.St., M.Phil., and D.Phil.) will be named “Linguistics, Philology, and Phonetics”, for admissions applications from autumn 2018 onwards, for courses starting in October 2019.
+Please note that all of our graduate courses (M.St., M.Phil., and D.Phil.) will be named “Linguistics, Philology, and Phonetics”, for students starting in October 2018 onwards.
 The current names (M.St. and M.Phil. in General Linguistics and Comparative Philology, and D.Phil. in Comparative Philology and General Linguistics), which are still in use in our Graduate Handbook and some of our web pages, will all be changed to the new name, “Linguistics, Philology, and Phonetics”.